Rajpratik71/linux-manPages/snap.md

    okay
        Acknowledge warnings

-       The  okay  command  acknowledges  the warnings listed with 'snap warn‐ ings'.
+       The okay command acknowledges the warnings listed with 'snap warnings'.

        Once acknowledged a warning won't appear again unless it re-occurrs and sufficient time has passed.

    pack
        Pack the given directory as a snap

        The pack command packs the given snap-dir as a snap and writes the result to target-dir.
 If target-dir is omitted, the result is written to current directory.
-If both source-dir and target-dir are omitted, the pack command packs the current directory.
+If both source-dir  and  target- dir are omitted, the pack command packs the current directory.

        The  default file name for a snap can be derived entirely from its snap.yaml, but in some situations it's simpler for a script to feed the filename in.
 In those cases, --filename can be given to override the default.
-If this filename is not absolute it will be taken as rel‐ ative to target-dir.
+If this filename is not absolute it will be taken as relative to target-dir.

        When used with --check-skeleton, pack only checks whether snap-dir contains valid snap metadata and raises an error otherwise.
-Applica‐ tion commands listed in snap metadata file, but appearing with  incor‐ rect  permission  bits  result  in an error.
+Application commands listed in snap metadata file, but appearing with incorrect permission bits result in an error.
 Commands that are missing from snap-dir are listed in diagnostic messages.

        Usage: snap pack [pack-OPTIONS]